 Asteroids are important building blocks of our solar system.
-When spacecraft study these small worlds, we learn more about how our neighborhood was formed — moons, planets and, of course, our own planet Earth.
-A flurry of spacecraft visited asteroids in recent decades.
-Here are some of the more notable of those spacecraft and the asteroids they studied.
+When spacecraft study these small worlds, we learn more about how our neighborhood was formed — moons, planets and, of course, our own planet, Earth.
+A flurry of spacecraft have visited asteroids in recent decades to piece together the secrets of the solar system, and more such missions are launching soon.

 Humanity's first encounter with an asteroid occurred on Oct.
 29, 1991, when Galileo flew by the asteroid Gaspra.
 During the historic encounter, Galileo approached within 997 miles (1,604 kilometers) of Gaspra (an S-type or siliceous asteroid) and revealed that the space rock had mysterious flat areas that may be due to impacts.
 They may also be scars from when Gaspra broke off from its parent asteroid.